red-hat-storage/ocs-ci/docs/usage.md

   action can be start or stop that performs the required action on all the nodes in the cluster

+# Usage for ocs-build tool

+Use `ocs-build --help` for printing the options.
+This tool returns latest OCS build tag which is available and by default will be used (output example: 4.7.0-353.ci).

+If --image parameter is provided, the whole image will be returned (output example: quay.io/rhceph-dev/ocs-registry:4.7.0-353.ci)

+You can also ask for build of specific OCS version using `--ocs-version 4.8` argument to get tag for 4.8 version (if no version provided, the OCS-CI default will be used).

+The quay access_token is required to be set in data/auth.yaml file.

 ## Required configuration

 * **AWS credentials** - if you have AWS already configured by `aws configure`,